 Tony’s Town Square

 When you compare the Italian food at Tony’s Town Square to the Italian food at other Disney Italian restaurants (like Mama Melrose, for example, which is one of the best restaurants in Hollywood Studios), Tony’s Town Square just doesn’t live up to expectations.
+It is far from one of the best Magic Kingdom Restaurants, which is disappointing considering how cute the theming of the restaurant is!
+Who doesn’t love Lady and the Tramp?

 Best Counter Service Magic Kingdom Restaurants